 A broad field of insurance called casualty insurance encompasses virtually everything not lined by fire or marine insurance: automobile insurance, general liability, burglary and theft, employee’s compensation, glass coverage and other miscellaneous lines

 The California agent might also sell multiple-line or package policies that mix property and liability coverages.
-Finally, an agent could sell fidelity and surety bonds that provide the insured with protection against losses caused by the dishonest or fraudulent acts of employees or that give financial compensation within the case of a bonded person’s inability to perform certain acts, like the completion of the construction of a building.
+Finally, an agent could sell fidelity and surety bonds that provide the insured with protection against losses caused by the dishonest or fraudulent acts of employees or that give financial compensation in the case of a bonded person’s inability to perform certain actions, like the completion of the construction of a building.